biobakery/humann_legacy/readme.txt

 HUMAnN uses the scons build system to drive its scientific workflow (see PREREQUISITES).  scons works very much like make, converting a set of inputs into a set of outputs one step at a time, and running only the steps necessary to produce the desired output.
 Thus, to analyze your own data:

-* Place one or more translated BLAST results using KO identifiers in the "input" directory (optionally gzipped or bzipped).
+* Place one or more translated BLAST results using KEGG gene identifiers in the "input" directory (optionally gzipped or bzipped).

 * Edit the "SConstruct" file; in particular, make sure that the input processors include one configured for your BLAST file name(s) and format(s).